Nowhere-zero flow: Bridgeless Planar Graphs

 by the following rule: if the edge e has a face of color x to the left and a face of color y to the right, then let φ(e) = x – y.
 Then φ is a (NZ) k-flow since x and y must be different colors.

-So if G and G* are planar dual graphs and G* is k-colorable (there is a coloring of the faces of G), then G has a NZ k-flow.
+So if G and G* are planar dual graphs and G* is k-colorable (there is a coloring of the faces of G), then G has an NZ k-flow.
 Using induction on |E(G)| Tutte proved the converse is also true.
 This can be expressed concisely as: